The Marvelous Mrs. Maisel: Season One

 From our introduction at her wedding reception, Midge lacks a filter (Main Character Concern of

-The inappropriateness of her behavior finds reflection in the Overall Story Throughline with jokes that fall flat and epic bombing by amateurs (Overall Story Focus of
+The inappropriateness of her behavior finds reflection in the Objective Story Throughline with jokes that fall flat and epic bombing by amateurs (Objective Story Focus of

-Experience).
-The classic overbearing Jewish mother and father contribute to this flopping by injecting comedy through overblown reactions to unmet expectations (Overall Story Problem of
+Non-accurate](/storypoint/objective-story-focus-of-non-accurate/ "Objective Story Focus Of Non-accurate - Storypoint - Subtext") and [_Objective Story Issue of_ Experience).
+The classic overbearing Jewish mother and father contribute to this flopping by injecting comedy through overblown reactions to unmet expectations (Objective Story Problem of

 Joel is a husband in the late 1950s, a breadwinner who brings home the bacon, yet longs for the limelight (Influence Character Throughline of